 Statement of Policy

-The infrastructure shall, with exceptions noted and approved by the Information Security Office (ISO) and the CIO, will follow the WashU IT and Information Security Polices, Standards and Guidelines described in https://informationsecurity.wustl.edu.
-Controls will be adapted from Special Publications of the National Institute of Standards and Technology (NIST) SP800 series and other applicable standards..
+The infrastructure shall, with exceptions noted and approved by the Office of Information Security (OIS) and IT leadership, will follow the WashU IT and Information Security Polices, Standards, and Guidelines described in https://informationsecurity.wustl.edu.
+Controls will be adapted from Special Publications of the National Institute of Standards and Technology (NIST) SP800 series and other applicable standards.

-Responsibility for designing, implementing and maintaining security protections resides with the information technology staff, Director or department heads will retain responsibility for ensuring compliance with this policy.
-In addition to management and information technology staff, the individual user is responsible for the information technology equipment and resources under his or her control.
+Responsibility for designing, implementing, and maintaining security protections resides with the information technology staff, director, or department heads will retain responsibility for ensuring compliance with this policy.
+In addition to management and information technology staff, the individual user is responsible for the information technology equipment and resources under their control.

-To protect the integrity of the infrastructure and mitigate the risks and losses associated with external and internal threats the ISO will work with WashU departments and schools to:
+To protect the integrity of the infrastructure and mitigate the risks and losses associated with external and internal threats WashU will:

 - Create accountability within the network and other computing resources in which individuals have access.

-- Ensure that all critical functions of infrastructure are documented and have operational processes and disaster recovery plans to provide continuity of operation.
+- Ensure that all critical functions of infrastructure are documented, have operational processes, and disaster recovery plans to provide continuity of operation.

-- Maintain Confidentiality, Integrity and Availability (CIA) of the information at WashU.
+- Maintain CIA of the information at WashU.

 - Follow established standards for all infrastructure components (physical or virtual) containing WashU information.